MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transmit-and-receive-queues.md

 The sequence of a polling operation is as follows:

-1. The OS gives buffers to the client driver
+1. The OS gives buffers to the client driver for either transmitting or receiving.
-2. The client driver pro
+2. The client driver programs the packets to hardware.
-3. The client driver returns
+3. The client driver returns the completed packets to the OS.